claygregory/node-moves-cleaner/README.md

 ### Additional Methods

-Individual normalization steps can be applied individually, which are typically applied in succession via `apply`.
+Normalization steps can also be applied individually.
 These include:

 #### Close Gaps